peterussell/peterussell.github.io/_posts/2024-01-07-pmp6-running-webapi-in-docker.md

  - `-f Dockerfile` - tells `docker build` to use the Dockerfile specified at this path (in this case the current API directory)
  - `../` - run the command from a directory up

-If the build succeeds, you can run `docker images` in the terminal, and you should see the newly created image.
+If the build succeeds, run `docker images` in the terminal to see the newly created image.

 ## Running the container